 Sales and Marketing

-David's Bridal sells its bridal gowns and party dresses through its namesake retail stores, as well as online in the US, Canada, Puerto Rico, and internationally.
+The company sells its bridal gowns and party dresses through its namesake retail stores, as well as online in the US, Canada, Puerto Rico, and internationally.
 David's Bridal offers the media an in-depth knowledge on bridal and special occasion industry trends, product images, product loans for photo shoots, select stores as photo shoot locations, and press kits/catalogs of current offerings.

 Priorities for David's Bridal include expanding its store base (including overseas), bolstering its e-commerce platform, improving the customer experience, and adding to its portfolio of high-fashion brands.